nationalarchives/dr2-custodial-copy/README.md

 can be sure that we have at least one version of the IO (and its COs) saved.
   * In order to do this, the steps from the [CO Messages](#handling-non-deleted-content-object-co-messages-if-entity-has-not-been-deleted), starting from the "getting the URLs of the representations" step, are followed
-* Once the list of all "missing" and "changed" files are generated, stream them from Preservica if it is a bitstream to a tmp directory or if it's a metadata update, convert the XML to a String and save it to a tmp directory
+* Once the list of all "missing" and "changed" files are generated, for the ones that are bitstreams, stream them from Preservica to a tmp directory or if it's a metadata update, convert the XML to a String and save it to a tmp directory
     * For "missing" files:
         * Call `createObjects` on the OCFL repository in order to: